 In this study we concluded: “These results are promising, and additional research with a larger sample size and longer follow-up is needed to further examine the treatment effectiveness of multiple BMC injections for knee osteoarthritis.”

-Recent research on bone marrow derived stem cells
+Recent research on bone marrow derived stem cell therapy

 In the above study, the authors noted that there is a significant increase in the number of papers being produced.
 They like other researchers are looking for more because the treatment seems to work.